YLS-23/fewer-sensor-good-results/README.md

 ##### Ideal Accuracy:

-Ideally, there should be an order of magnitude difference between the residuals and the critical threshold, implying that the majority of residuals, defined here as 95% in alignment with the commonly used 95% confidence interval, should fall within ±10% of the lowest threshold, i.e., 0.3 μm.
+Ideally, there should be an order of magnitude difference between the residuals and the critical threshold, implying that the majority of residuals, defined here as at least 95% in alignment with the commonly used 95% confidence interval, should fall within ±10% of the lowest threshold, i.e., 0.3 μm.

 ##### Minimum Acceptable Accuracy: